-The main streams of research in TDA split into roughly three different directions: 1) building new and interpretable pipelines to build persistence modules, tailored for different applications 2) obtaining - computationally accessible - invariants which can represent and summarize the information contained in persistence modules 3) study the structure of different spaces of invariants, with possible embeddings into metric or even linear spaces with particular focus on the \emph{stability} of such embeddings with respect to noise/perturbations of the initial datum.

-One of the central ideas in TDA when studying stability properties, is the one of objects being \emph{$\varepsilon$-interleaved}: when adding some kind of $\varepsilon$-noise to the data, the associated embedded summary \virgolette{moves} by at most $\varepsilon$.
+One of the central ideas in TDA is the one of \emph{stability} properties, i.e. the ones related to the continuity of the operator mapping data into topological signature.
+One definition which has gained a lot of success is the one of \emph{$\varepsilon$-interleavings} between topological representations: when adding some kind of $\varepsilon$-noise to the data, the associated summary \virgolette{moves} by at most $\varepsilon$.
 If this happens, then the operator mapping functions to topological representations is a non-expansive Lipschitz operator.
-Starting from the \emph{bottleneck} distance for \emph{persistence diagrams} \citep{PH_survey}, this idea has been applied to in 1-D persistence modules \citep{chazal2008persistencemodules}, multidimensional persistence modules \citep{interl_multi}, merge trees \citep{merge_interl} and more general situations \citep{de2017theory, interl_homotopy}.
+Starting from the \emph{bottleneck} distance for \emph{persistence diagrams} \citep{PH_survey}, this idea has been applied to in 1-D persistence modules \citep{chazal2008persistencemodules}, multidimensional persistence modules \citep{interl_multi}, merge trees \citep{merge_interl}, sheaves \citep{munch2016convergence, curry2023convergence} and more general situations \citep{de2017theory, interl_homotopy}.
 In this paper we focus on the problem of studying interleavings for merge trees.

-Merge trees and persistence diagrams are not equivalent as topological summaries, that is, they do not represent the same information with merge trees being able to distinguish between situations which persistence diagrams - and all the other equivalent summaries - cannot \citep{kanari2020trees, curry2021decorated, mergegrams, smith2022families}.
-For this reason, in recent years, a lot of research sparkled on merge trees, mainly driven by the need of having a \emph{stable} metric structure to compare such objects.
-Edit distances between Reeb graphs or merge trees have been proposed by \cite{merge_farlocca, di2016edit, bauer2020reeb} and in \cite{pegoraro2021geom}, while other works focus on Wasserstein Distances \citep{merge_wass}, $l_p$ distances \citep{cardona2021universal} and interleaving distances between merge trees or Reeb graphs \citep{merge_interl, merge, de2016categorified, merge_intrins, cardona2021universal}.
+The main reason to pursue such research direction is that merge trees and persistence diagrams are not equivalent as topological summaries, that is, they do not represent the same information with merge trees being able to distinguish between situations which persistence diagrams - and all the other equivalent summaries - cannot \citep{kanari2020trees, curry2021decorated, mergegrams, smith2022families}.
+As a consequence, in recent years, a lot of research sparkled on merge trees, mainly driven by the need of having a \emph{stable} metric structure to compare such objects.
+Stable and unstable edit distances between Reeb graphs or merge trees have been proposed by \cite{merge_farlocca, di2016edit, bauer2020reeb,pegoraro2024finitely}, while other works focus on (unstable) Wasserstein Distances \citep{merge_wass}, $l_p$ distances \citep{cardona2021universal} and interleaving distances between merge trees \citep{merge_interl, interl_approx_2018, interl_approx, interl_np_hard, merge_intrins} or Reeb graphs \citep{bauer2015strong, de2016categorified, munch2016convergence, curry2023convergence}.